- Sixty-two percent of hyper-growth companies took a proactive approach to cybersecurity.

 Cybersecurity remains a top priority for businesses of all sizes.
 Eight in 10 cybersecurity attacks begin with password breaches.
 With more employees working remotely, protecting valuable company data is even more essential.
 Beyond Identity’s Secure Work product protects company resources through passwordless authentication, and restricts access to only verified corporate identities.

-Regardless of where or how employees access company data, Beyond Identity can enforce adherence to company security policies 24/7 and provide continuous authentication.
+Regardless of where or how employees access company data, Beyond Identity can enforce adherence to company security policies 24/7 and provide continuous authentication with phishing-resistant MFA.
 This allows organizations to focus on core objectives without wondering if unauthorized users are lurking in the shadows, and help achieve zero trust security.
 Don’t waste another moment and try our complimentary product demo today.

 Methodology and Limitations